leordeansg/leordeansg/README.md

 ---

 ## 👨‍💻 About Me
-🎓 2nd-year Software Engineering student based in the UK
+Hey, I’m Gabe — a 2nd-year Software Engineering student in the UK.
-💻 I enjoy building things from the ground up: from **desktop apps → mobile → web**
+I like building real stuff that actually works — from desktop apps to mobile and web.
-🔧 Strong foundation in **Python, JavaScript, HTML/CSS, SQL (MySQL/Oracle)**
+Strong with **Python, JavaScript, HTML/CSS, and SQL (MySQL & Oracle)**.
-☕ Coffee-driven, hands-on learner who enjoys solving problems by **tinkering, testing, and optimizing**
+I learn best by getting hands-on, breaking things, and making them better.
-🚗 Outside the laptop, my **Ford Kuga is my real-world testbed** for problem-solving, upgrading, tuning, and refining performance
+When I’m not coding, I’m under the hood of my **Ford Kuga**, tuning and upgrading for performance.

 ---

-## ⚡ Current Projects
+## ⚡ What I’m Working On
-📝 **Translator App** → built with a friend, starting on desktop and scaling to **Android/iOS**
+📝 **Translator App** – building with a friend, starting as a desktop tool and expanding to **Android/iOS**.
-🧪 Side experiments with clean UI/UX design, API integrations, and small automation tools
+🧠 Small side projects around clean UI, API integrations, and automation tools.
-📂 Actively building a portfolio of projects to showcase practical software engineering skills
+📁 Gradually building a portfolio that shows what I can *actually* do, not just what I’ve studied.

 ---

-## 🌱 Learning Goals
+## 🌱 Currently Learning
-📌 Full-stack frameworks (React, Node.js, Django)
+📌 Full-stack frameworks → **React, Node.js, Django**
-📌 Cloud basics (AWS / Azure) for deployment and scalability
+📌 Cloud & deployment → **AWS / Azure**
-📌 Mobile development (Android/iOS) to broaden project reach
+📌 Mobile dev → Android & iOS
-📌 Writing more efficient, maintainable code, not just making it work, but making it **better**
+📌 Writing cleaner, more efficient code — not just “it works,” but “it works *well*.”

 ---

-## 📊 GitHub Activity
+## 📊 GitHub Stats
 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=leordeansg&show_icons=true&hide_border=true&theme=dark" />
   <img src="https://github-readme-streak-stats-eight.vercel.app?user=leordeansg&theme=dark&hide_border=true" />